The mathematics of adversarial attacks in AI -- Why deep learning is unstable despite the existence of stable neural

 The much celebrated Universal Approximation Theorem is widely used as an explanation for the wide success of NNs in the sciences and in AI, as it guarantees the existence of neural networks that can approximate arbitrary continuous functions.
 In essence, any task that can be handled by a continuous function can also be handled by a neural network.

-\begin{theorem}[Universal Approximation Theorem \cite{pinkus1999approximation}] Suppose that the non-linearity function $\sigma \in C(\mathbb{R})$, where $C(\mathbb{R})$ denotes the set of continuous functions on $\mathbb{R}$.
-Then the set of neural networks is dense in $C(\mathbb{R}^d)$ in the topology of uniform convergence on compact sets, if and only if $\sigma$ is not a polynomial. \end{theorem}
+\begin{theorem}[Universal Approximation Theorem \cite{pinkus1999approximation}] Suppose that $\sigma \in C(\mathbb{R})$, where $C(\mathbb{R})$ denotes the set of continuous functions on $\mathbb{R}$.
+Then the set of neural networks with non-linearity $\sigma$ is dense in $C(\mathbb{R}^d)$ in the topology of uniform convergence on compact sets, if and only if $\sigma$ is not a polynomial. \end{theorem}

 Theorem \ref{theorem:NNCV} illustrates basic methodological barriers in DL and suggests the following fundamental question: \begin{displayquote}

 {\it If we can prove that a stable and well generalisable neural network exists, why do algorithms fail to compute them? } \end{displayquote} This question is not only relevant because of Theorem \ref{theorem:NNCV} but also the Universal Approximation Theorem that demonstrates -- in theory -- that there are very few limitations on what NNs can do.
 Yet, there is clearly a barrier that the desirable NNs that one can prove exist -- as shown in Theorem \ref{theorem:NNCV} and in many cases follow from the Universal Approximation Theorem -- are not captured by standard algorithms.